Fresh fruit in a market

 The cuisine of Cordoba, typical Andalusian and Spanish dishes and the best international cuisine on offer in over 20 stalls set out in the middle of the La Victoria gardens, very near the historic centre with its UNESCO World Heritage designation.

 Imagine eating splendidly while you gaze out over the Triana neighbourhood in Seville, or the banks of the Guadalquivir river.
-That's what you can do here, as well as taking part in cooking courses, gastronomic visits and exhibitions, among other activities.
-The building will remind you of the work of Eiffel, who is thought to have initiated the design.
+Here you can enjoy an authentic gastronomic experience with the best of traditional and modern cuisine.
+The building will remind you of the work of Gustave Eiffel, who is thought to have initiated the design in 1861.

 • Central Market in Valencia